This moist and chocolaty gluten-free chocolate raspberry cake is the ultimate birthday cake!

 - Cut the domed top off each cake layer so the cake has a flat top.

 - Add the frosting, then add the jam on top.
 It will spread a LOT easier this way.
 The jam made it all slippery!

 Here is a close-up of that chocolate buttercream frosting.
 It was thick and creamy, yet was really easy to spread once I learned to do that layer first.

-Are you ready to make this cake?
+Are you ready to make this gluten free chocolate birthday cake?

 (*Please note this post has affiliate links.
 Ordering through my site will not change the price you pay.
 A tiny commission will come to Fearless Dining to help offset the cost of running this blog.
 I truly appreciate the support.)

 - A mixer certainly makes this cake and frosting much easier to make!!

 - My favorite gluten-free flour blend keeps this cake fluffy and light.

 - I used three big cake pans like these.
 If you only have two, just reuse one to make that third layer.